Digital Transformation | | Claudio Tartaglia | 5 min read

 When AI Meets the Sourcing Desk

 Global automotive supply chains carry enormous complexity.
 Thousands of suppliers, multi-tier dependencies, currency exposure, and demand signals that shift faster than traditional RFQ cycles can respond.
-Nissan's procurement teams were operating with tools built for a slower world.
+Nissan's stated goal is to explore tools that may enhance efficiency, expand competitive opportunities, and support consistency and transparency for suppliers.

-The core challenge wasn't a lack of data.
-It was a lack of actionable intelligence, the ability to anticipate supplier behavior, model pricing outcomes before negotiations, and compress sourcing cycle times without sacrificing competitive tension.
+The core challenge this addresses is not a lack of data but a lack of actionable intelligence: the ability to anticipate supplier behavior, model pricing outcomes before negotiations, and compress sourcing cycle times without sacrificing competitive tension.

-Traditional sourcing workflows rely heavily on historical benchmarks and buyer intuition.
+Traditional sourcing workflows rely heavily on historical benchmarks and buyer experience.
 That works in stable markets.
-It fails in volatile ones.
-When raw material costs spike or a key supplier signals capacity constraints, procurement teams need predictive guidance, not last quarter's spend report.
+It breaks down in volatile ones.
+When raw material costs spike or a key supplier signals capacity constraints, procurement teams need forward-looking guidance, not last quarter's spend report.

-"The shift from reactive to predictive sourcing isn't a technology upgrade, it's a fundamental change in how procurement creates value for the business."
+"The shift from reactive to predictive sourcing is not a technology upgrade.
+It is a fundamental change in how procurement creates value for the business."

 This is what supply chain resilience strategies look like in practice: not just redundancy planning, but smarter, faster sourcing decisions that reduce exposure before disruption hits.